Scalingo/terraform-provider-encrypted/Readme.md

 ### Datasource

-This provider expose a single resource: `encrypted_file`.
+This provider exposes a single resource: `encrypted_file`.

 The resource can be used like this: